rails-girls-summer-of-code/summer-of-code/faq/sponsors.md

 A word about VAT.
 Sorry to bother you - we'll keep a long story short.
 If you're not from Europe (to be precise - from the EU) you can skip this.
 For all the others: we have to struggle with the odd EU VAT regulations for the above mentioned packages.
-During you fill out the form and entered an EU country we will show a field to ask for your VAT ID.
+While you fill out the form and entered an EU country we will show a field to ask for your VAT ID.
 If you have one please enter it - otherwise your contribution will be reduced by 19% VAT.
 You come from Germany?
 We will show you a field to ask if VAT is a recoverable tax for you.
 If so, we